soffes/ISO8601/Readme.markdown

 ## Notes

-`NSDateComponents` are the core data structure because `NSDate` doesn't perserve time zone information well.
+`NSDateComponents` is the core data structure because `NSDate` doesn't perserve time zone information well.

 It's worth noting that a value in the `NSDateComponents` will be `nil` if it is not in the input string.
 For example, `1999-05-19T23:55:21Z` will have a `nil` time zone, but `1999-05-19T23:55:21+00:00` will have a UTC time zone.